 We are not able to fund projects retrospectively.

-The next Artbank + ACMI Commission application will open early in 2018.
+The next Artbank + ACMI Commission application will open later in 2018.